open-telemetry/opentelemetry-js/examples/tracer-web/README.md

 # Overview

-This example shows how to use [@opentelemetry/tracing](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-tracing) to instrument your JavScript code running in the browser.
+This example shows how to use [@opentelemetry/tracing](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-tracing) to instrument your JavaScript code running in the browser.
 The supplied example uses the `ConsoleSpanExporter()` to export spans into the console output.

 ## Installation